 As customers adopt multiple contact channels, challenges like digital pivoting come to the fore.

-The present ubiquity of smartphones, the rapid growth of Social Media and the interconnectedness of modern consumers means that companies today face something of a quandary.
-They are finding that there is an increasing need to communicate and respond to customers using a multitude of channels beyond the standard voice call.
+The present ubiquity of smartphones, the rapid growth of Social Media and the interconnections of modern consumers means that companies today face something of a quandary.
+They are finding that there is an increasing need to communicate and respond to customers using a multiple channels beyond the standard voice call.

 Although voice remains the most popular method of communication, the growing demand for digital channels has led to the expectation that modern contact centers will support multimedia communication.
 This encompasses e-mail, Web chat, SMS and social media, to name a few.
 Of course, this poses a number of challenges to contact centers, as agents require new skills and strategies, in order to be effective in a multi-channel operation.